 When it comes to cost per click, advertisers are always trying to find the cheapest solution to get the maximum exposure.
 Since Google Ads is extremely popular with advertisers, the average cost per click on the network has been increasing every month.
-As more and more people start to use Google Ads, this means the price of keywords keep getting higher and higher.
+As more and more people start to use Google Ads, this means the price of keywords keeps getting higher and higher.

 Compare this to Bing PPC, and it’s the exact opposite.
 Bing isn’t that well known or used, which means you can often get incredibly cheap clicks compared to other PPC networks.
 If the keywords you want to target on networks such as Google Ads are very expensive, then they will often be cheaper on Bing.
 This can be a useful way to drive traffic to your website while saving a considerable amount of money.
 Combine this with the fact that your ad will display on both Bing and Yahoo search engines; it sounds like you’re getting excellent value for money.

-Although cost per clicks can be considerably lower on Bing PPC, you can also get extremely cheap keywords on Google Ads.
+Although the cost per clicks can be considerably lower on Bing PPC, you can also get extremely cheap keywords on Google Ads.
 You just need to know what you’re looking for.
 When you can bid on cheap popular keywords on larger PPC networks, it can sometimes seem pointless as to why you would use Bing instead.
-After all a low searched keyword on Google is probably going to get 10 times the traffic compared to Bing.
+After all, a low searched keyword on Google is probably going to get 10 times the traffic compared to Bing.